PriyalManiar/midnight-zone/README.md

 ---

-## The causal claim
+## Causal Claim

 > COVID-19 disrupted commercial fishing vessel activity in the English Channel and North Sea, causing a measurable recovery in diel vertical migration (DVM) amplitude in those corridors relative to remote Mid-Atlantic control corridors where fishing effort was not comparably disrupted.

-**Diel vertical migration (DVM)** is the largest daily animal migration on Earth by biomass.
+**Diel Vertical Migration (DVM)** is the largest daily animal migration on Earth by biomass.
 Mesopelagic organisms drive the biological carbon pump that sequesters CO2 in the deep ocean.
 Underwater radiated noise from vessel traffic suppresses DVM — but traditional ecological studies cannot isolate this from seasonal variation.
 This project uses COVID-19 as a natural experiment.

 ---

-## Dual panel design
+## Dual Panel Design

 | Panel | Treatment variable | COVID signal | Purpose |
 |-------|-------------------|-------------|---------|